 Anyone who enjoys working in a creative environment with the individuals and groups that come to our centres - and is a good listener - is welcome to volunteer.
 You don't need to be a writer or a teacher to be a Fighting Words volunteer writing tutor.

 What kind of commitment to I have to give?

 Volunteering with Fighting Words is totally flexible because your time is a valuable resource.
-Tutors choose the days and times they come in using our online calendar for Dublin, Glencree and Cork.
+Tutors choose the days and times they come in using our online calendars.
 You simply click on the day you'd like to come in and sign up.
 For example, we have tutors who choose to come in on the same day every week on the same day, tutors who come in for a week or two in the summer and tutors who come in a few times a year for evening workshops.
-In Mayo, the local volunteer co-ordinator will contact you by email about our monthly workshops.
+At our other locations, the local co-ordinator will contact you by email about our monthly workshops.

 There is no minimum time commitment - and we mean that!